MariaSkr/CarND-Traffic-Sign-Classifier-Project/README.md

 | 0     			| No vehicles			 				|
 | 0		    | Priority road    							|

-For the second image,the model is relatively sure that this is a no passing sign (probability of 0.97063 ), and the image does contain a No passing sign.
+For the third image,the model is relatively sure that this is a no passing sign (probability of 0.97063 ), and the image does contain a No passing sign.
 The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|